Alpheus-godswill1/user-login-authentication-using-php/README.md

+# NOTE :
+1. The Template is gotten from [Tailwind](https://github.com/tailwindadmin/admin)
+2. This project contains alot of cookies.
 # Getting Started With The User Login Authentication Using PHP
 >>  stay foolish, stay hungry .

 ## Tools Needed
 1. A laptop is needed